Is a release valid if I was unaware of a patent during litigation?

 Answer:

-At least one court hasd held that a Chapter 11 plan separating the title to a patent from the right to sue for infringement extinguishes all standing to enforce the patent.
+Consulting a local attorney is advisable, as they can review your documents and provide guidance.
+Note that at least one court has ruled that a Chapter 11 plan separating patent title from the right to sue for infringement extinguishes all standing to enforce the patent.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.